Where Integrity Meets Commitment & Expertise

 Certified • Government-Approved • Instruction • Assessment • Training • Experienced • Skilled

-Co-Owner, Chief Trainer & Program Director
+Co-Founder, Chief Trainer & Program Director

 “Not all dogs have what it takes to be a Service Dog, but those that do are my greatest inspiration.
 Together, that dog and its trainer get to change the life of the recipient in wonderful ways.
 It’s truly a win-win.”